AllanHasegawa/kelm/README.md

 Kelm is a Kotlin library based on the [Elm Architecture](https://guide.elm-lang.org/architecture) and [RxJava](http://reactivex.io/).

+Read the motivation behind Kelm in [this blog post](https://medium.com/android-frontier/kelm-kotlin-ui-architecture-ea91fb745478).

 ## Introduction

 The Elm Architecture has three cleanly separated parts: